sipcapture/homer/docs/DUCKDB_TUNING.md

 *Shipped in `11.0.74`.
 Source: `src/storage/ducklake/tuning.go`,
 `src/config/config.go` (`DuckDBTuning`).*

-`homer-core` embeds DuckDB as the query engine on both the writer (ingest) and the node (FlightSQL reader) sides.
+`homer-core` embeds DuckDB as the query engine on the writer (ingest), the tiered-storage manager (volume attach, maintenance, and partition moves), and the node (FlightSQL reader) sides.
 By default DuckDB sizes its buffer pool at 80% of host RAM and uses `NumCPU` worker threads, which is fine for a dedicated box but is dangerous in shared deployments (containers, multi-tenant nodes, K8s with limits).

 `11.0.74` adds a tuning section that maps directly to the per-connection DuckDB SET statements: